poletaevvlad/TiddlyProxy/README.md

 ### `--users <users' credentials>`

-`tiddlyproxy` supports authentication by multiple users.
+TiddlyProxy supports authentication by multiple users.
 Each user's credentials are encoded in a string with the following format:

 ```